-What are the expected impacts of the project (benefits and losses) on people of different genders, both throughout the project, and beyond?
-(250 words).

 What are the expected impacts (benefits and losses) on the relations between people of different genders and people of the same gender?
 For example, changing roles and responsibilities in households, society, economy, politics, power, etc. (250 words).
 Are there any risks and/or unintended negative consequences on gender equality that need to be avoided, mitigated against, and monitored?
 If yes, how.
 (250 words).
 Are there any relevant outcomes and outputs being measured, with data disaggregated by age and gender (where disclosed)?
 (250 words).
 What other structural inequalities (including, but not limited to: age, disability, ethnicity) have been identified in relation to project development, project participants and intended beneficiaries?
 Have measures been put in place to consider and mitigate against other structural inequalities in the course of the research?
 If so, what are these measures, and how will they be monitored and implemented to ensure mutual benefit?
 How will project participants and leaders ensure that the research will continue to address structural inequalities, including gender, beyond the lifetime of the project, across the outcomes and impacts expected?
-(250 words)

-Research Security

-International research collaborations are fundamental to the equity, quality, diversity and impact of UK-based researchers and institutions.
+(250 words) Research Security International research collaborations are fundamental to the equity, quality, diversity and impact of UK-based researchers and institutions.
 Most international collaborations will benefit all those involved and the expected usual status for this question is likely to be a null response, however, there will be cases where there are risks.
 Research funded through this programme needs to take account of security-related considerations.
 UKRI, Universities UK and the National Protective Security Authority amongst others have published relevant guidance in this area.
 It is important to ensure that the research funded through this programme has undertaken relevant assurance related to reputational, data, financial, ethical and security risks.
 Please use this field to detail any research security risks that the application may encounter and how these will be mitigated.
 It should be noted that such risks could include the potential dual application of the research, the management of information, data and other knowledge sharing, and activities that could utilise the research to target people in other countries such as through internal surveillance and repression.
-A set of questions suggested by the NPSA to consider in relation to this issue is as follows:

-- Are there any potential ethical or moral concerns for the application of the research?
-If so, what are they? - Could the research be used to support activities in other countries with ethical standards different from the UK, such as internal surveillance and repression?
-If so, how might this be possible and how is it proposed this risk is mitigated? - Could the research be of benefit to a hostile state military or be supplied to other state actors?
-If so, how might it be of such benefit and how is it proposed this risk is mitigated? - Are there any dual-use (both military and non-military) applications to the research?
-If so, what are they? - Do you need to protect sensitive data or personally identifiable information?
+A set of questions suggested by the NPSA to consider in relation to this issue is as follows: Are there any potential ethical or moral concerns for the application of the research?
+If so, what are they?
+Could the research be used to support activities in other countries with ethical standards different from the UK, such as internal surveillance and repression?
+If so, how might it be of such benefit and how is it proposed this risk is mitigated?
+Could the research be obsenfit to a hostile state military or be supplied to other state actors?
+If so, what are they?
+Do you need to protect sensitive data or personally identifiable information?
 This may include genetic or medical information, population datasets, details of individuals or commercial test data.
-If so, how will you do so? - Is your research likely to have a future commercial or patentable outcome which you or your organisation would want to benefit from?
-If so, what is this outcome? - Is any of the research likely to be subject to UK or other countries' export licence controls?
-If so, what aspects of the research will be subject to such controls?

-As highlighted by UUK in its above guidance it is important to be aware that failure to comply with export control legislation is a criminal offence and the terms 'technology' and 'information' have much broader definitions in legislation than might ordinarily or commonly be understood.
-To maximise compliance with export control legislation, individuals should:

-- consider potential end-use possibilities of technology: it is the duty of researchers and their institutions to monitor potential end-uses of research, throughout the research life cycle.
-In some cases, research will have end-use applications that are unidentifiable in the early stages of development and continued monitoring is required - inform researchers about the implications of intangible technology transfer: researchers must be aware that controlled sensitive information transmitted electronically (e.g. via social media, fax and email, videoconferencing, sharing screens remotely) and verbally (e.g. in telephone and face-to-face discussions) may still be subject to export controls.

-There is also the Research Collaboration Advice Team, which is a collaboration between the UK Government and academia that can provide advice to institutions on national security risks to international research.

-Applicants should be aware that government guidance and UK legislation may change, and they will need to take account of any such changes that may affect their proposed research.
-(750 words)

-Deposit of Datasets
+If so, how will you do so?
+Is your re